SARRA-cropmodels/SARRA-Py/README.md

 ## License

-This project is licensed under the [license name] license - see the [LICENSE](https://github.com/[your-github-username]/SARRA-Py/blob/main/LICENSE) file for details.
+This project is licensed under the GNU GPLv3 license - see the [LICENSE](https://github.com/SARRA-cropmodels/SARRA-Py/blob/main/LICENSE) file for details.